Need To Sell An Inherited Property In Columbus And Central OH?

-We’re seasoned investors in Columbus real estate, and we’re looking to buy several houses each month in the Central Ohio counties of Franklin, Delaware, Licking, Fairfield, Pickaway, Madison and Union (and surrounding areas).
-Every month we get calls from those who have inherited a house and are looking to sell the house… so the info below are some tips to help you navigate the process.
+We’re seasoned investors in Columbus real estate, we are cash home buyers, and we’re looking to buy several houses each month in the Central Ohio counties of Franklin, Delaware, Licking, Fairfield, Pickaway, Madison and Union (and surrounding areas).
+Every month we get calls from those who have an inherited house and are looking to sell it… so the info below includes some tips to help you navigate the process.

 Here’s a few important considerations to help you make the right decision:

 This may sound obvious, but if the person who left you a property also had a mortgage (unless it had no mortgage and was paid off, which is great!), you have to pay it (assuming you want to keep the property).
 Some banks will allow you to assume the loan, while others may force you to refinance into a new loan.
 If you don’t qualify for a new loan, renting may not be an option for you.

 2) The investment is only as good as the manager.

 If dealing with brokers, maintenance, tenants, rent collection and all the nuances of property management isn’t the best use of your time, hire a professional to help you or cash out now.
 Some people who inherit homes decide to keep the house and rent it for extra income.
 That’s a great strategy for sure.
 You just need to be prepared to manage the property and the hassles that can go along with tenants and toilets.

 3) Property ownership costs money.

 It’s rare to see a building that’s been perfectly maintained.
 Most inherited houses or houses in probate need major improvements.